donaldboulton/minimal-mistakes/_posts/2017-01-02-post-reviews-external.md

 locations:
   - Idabel OKlahoma

 excerpt: "Comments Ratings, TESTING page used for Google Positioning Micro data.
-Using Staticman's Popcorn Github repo to push reviews from my external popcorn site to my Root site donboulton.com.
+Using Staticman's Popcorn Github repo to push reviews to my Root site donboulton.com.
 This is still a work in progress so Leave a Review for any page in donboulton.com and It should in the future, liquid math???, show up as a rating on that page."

-support: [places]
+support: [places, adds, cookies]
 ---

 {% include octo-arm.html %}